Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/rules/_index.md

 @TODO: Rules table showing specific trajectory bonuses

-When _swapping_, cross out the current balloon and write the new type underneath it.
-A swap should not cost you any inventory space.
+When _swapping_, add a new inventory space.
+Then cross out the current balloon and draw the new one in the new space you just created.
+(A swap should not cost you any inventory space.)

 {{% /rules-block %}}

-{{% rules-block id="expansion_bonus" heading="Bonus Balloons" %}}
+{{% rules-block id="expansion_wildWinds" heading="Wild Winds" %}}

-Some route blocks have an added bonus or penalty.
-You receive this bonus when you claim the route.

-By default, the bonus immediately takes effect.
-Other bonuses are an **ability**: you can use this power once, at any time.
-Once used, cross out the bonus.

-As opposed to trajectories, bonuses are always value "1".
-(One point, one balloon, etcetera.)

-@TODO: Rules table showing these bonuses
+Introduces **gray routes**.
+You can use any one type to claim these.
+(For example, a gray route of 3 blocks can be claimed by 3 yellow.)

+@TODO: IMAGE EXAMPLE

+When picking balloons to receive, a gray route allows you to pick a "wildcard".
+Write a "W" in an inventory slot.
+This balloon can represent _any_ type when claiming a route.
+If you do this, however, you only receive 1 balloon this turn (regardless of other rules).

 {{% /rules-block %}}